TamasSomi/productiveapp-ui/README.md

 A Git clone creates a linked copy of the project that will continue to synchronize with the original repository.
 In order to create a clone, you can click on the 'Code' button inside the selected repository and then select the 'Clone' option from the dropdown list.

 ## Credit ##

+* The image on the sign in and sign up page was taken from Google images.
+* The No Results found image is taken from Code Institute Moments Walktrough resources.
+* I used [this article](https://stackoverflow.com/questions/28061550/model-datetime-field-validation-for-fields-with-auto-now) to validate the deadline input.
+* I used Code Institute's Moments walktrough project as an example during development.
+* I used a color palette from [color-hex](https://www.color-hex.com/color-palette/4611).